softwarenerd/GreatCircle/README.md

 <img src="Documentation/DistanceDiagram.png" alt="DistanceMethod" height="200"/>

 **`-finalBearingToOtherLocation:`**
 Returns the final bearing (in degrees) between this location and the other location.
+The final bearing is the initial bearing from the other location to this location reversed 180°.
+The final bearing will differ from the initial bearing by varying degrees according to distance and latitude.

 **`-initialBearingToOtherLocation:`**
 Returns the initial bearing (in degrees) between this location and the other location.

 **`+intersectionOfLocation:andBearing:withLocation:andBearing:`**
 Returns a location representing the point of intersection of two paths, each specified by a location and bearing.
+Returns nil if the two paths do not cross.

 **`-isEqualToOtherLocation:`**
 Compares this location to the other location for equality.